2000-now (a lot of text...)

 In late 2011 Kokomo went back to its roots, recording a new album – It All Comes Round - and returning to the original Kokomo Blues line-up of the early nineties: an acoustic trio exploring early Delta blues and ragtime, with a scattering of contemporary Kiwi blues and oddities from through the years.
 A year of touring and festival appearances followed, during which time The Self-Righteous Brothers released a second album Social Fretwork (2012).

 In 2013 Kokomo headlined at the National Jazz Festival in Tauranga (a concert with bluesman Mike Garner under the old moniker The Downhome Blues Revue), The Manawatu Jazz Festival in Palmerston North, The Queen's Birthday Jazz Festival in Upper Hutt and the Bay of Islands Jazz & Blues Festival.
-The full 6-piece band returned to the Boatshed Studio to record its 10th album Bigger Than Brando.
-A first song from the album, “Travel All Over The World”, was released as an audio download in January 2014.
+The full 6-piece band returned to the Boatshed Studio to record its 10th album Bigger Than Brando which was released to acclaim in 2014.
+(You can hear a review by William Dart from Radio NZ National on the "Listen & Watch" page.)

-They have also played with and supported a number of overseas blues and jazz acts, including Georgie Fame, Doug McLeod, Keb Mo, Buddy Guy, Mississippi Willie Foster, The LeRoi Brothers, New Orleans singer Lillian Boutte, Hawaiian steel wizard Ken Emerson, and legendary guitarist Amos Garrett (ex-Butterfield Blues Band).
+They have also played with and supported a number of overseas blues and jazz acts, including Georgie Fame, Richard O'Brien, Doug McLeod, Keb Mo, Buddy Guy, "Mississippi" Willie Foster, The LeRoi Brothers, Hans Theesink, New Orleans singer Lillian Boutte, Hawaiian steel wizard Ken Emerson, and legendary guitarist Amos Garrett (ex-Butterfield Blues Band).